Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/index.rst

 The following guides will take you through the steps to install and trust the SSL certificate generated from your Embassy.

-First, determine your current version of EmbassyOS from the menu  at ``Embassy > About > EmbassyOS Version``.
+First, determine your current version of EmbassyOS, found in *Embassy > About > EmbassyOS Version*.

 .. figure:: /_static/images/embassy_version.png
   :width: 90%